lsund/lazy-suffix-trees/NOTES.md

-# TODO

-Read unicode specification
-ask stackoverflow question on mapping unicode character to integer

 # MISC

-rho is trialpercentage.
-Number of trials is (textlen * rho)

-export DEBUGLEVEL to enable debugging

-some functions like allocandusespaceptr is not implemented

-UTF encoding:

-ASSUMPTIONS:

-1. pattern file and text file are encoded in the same way
+Can assume that file and text are encoded the same way.

-# OBSERVATIONS:
+# Observations:

 1. Only characters in the pattern file needs to be considered, due to lazy construction